Safiye Sultan (mother of Mehmed III)

 Safiye Sultan (صفیه سلطان; c.
-1550 – January/April 1619) was the Haseki Sultan of the Ottoman Sultan Murad III and Valide Sultan as the mother of Mehmed III.
-Safiye was one of the eminent figures during the era known as the Sultanate of Women.
-She lived in the Ottoman Empire as a courtier during the reigns of at least seven sultans: Suleiman the Magnificent, Selim II, Murad III, Mehmed III, Ahmed I, Mustafa I and Osman II.
+1550 – January/April 1619) was the chief consort and possibly legal wife of Ottoman sultan Murad III, and the mother of Mehmed III.
+She was one of the eminent figures during the era known as the Sultanate of Women.
+She lived in the Ottoman Empire as a courtier during the reigns of seven sultans: Suleiman the Magnificent, Selim II, Murad III, Mehmed III, Ahmed I, Mustafa I and Osman II.

 After the death of Selim II in 1574, Murad took the throne as the new sultan in Constantinople.
-Safiye was by his side and moved with him to Topkapi Palace; less than a year into his reign she received the title of Haseki Sultan and was given a higher rank than the sultan's own sisters, Şah Sultan, Gevherhan Sultan, Ismihan Sultan and Fatma Sultan.
-Nurbanu Sultan, Murad's mother, was upset with Safiye's influence on Murad, and wanted to replace her with another concubines of the harem.
-She even led a faction in the court from 1577 to 1580 in opposition to her mother-in-law and her faction, with the support of Murad's cousins Ayşe Hümaşah Sultan and Hümaşah Sultan.
-The struggle of these two women to influence the Sultan's life, his decisions and the government groups increased in 1579, as the death of the powerful Grand Vizier Sokollu Mehmed Pasha along with the Sultan self-isolating himself opened the door to the exercise of power for anyone who was close to the Sultan.
-The conflict between Safiye and Nurbanu reached a crisis point in 1580, and Murad sent Safiye in exile to Eski Saray.
-She lived there for some years before Nurbanu's death, but Murad brought her back to him sometime after his mother's death in December 1583.
+Safiye was by his side and moved with him to Topkapi Palace; less than a year into his reign she received the title of haseki sultan.
+Nurbanu Sultan, Murad's mother, was unhappy with Safiye's influence on her son and wanted to replace her with other concubines from the harem.
+Safiye even led a faction in the court between 1577 and 1580 in opposition to her mother-in-law and her faction, with the support of Murad's cousins Ayşe Hümaşah Sultan and Hümaşah Sultan.
+The struggle of the two women to gain control over the sultan's life, his decisions and the government increased in 1579, as the death of the powerful grand vizier Sokollu Mehmed Pasha along with the sultan self-isolating himself, opened the door to the exercise of power for anyone who was close to the sultan.
+The conflict between Safiye and Nurbanu reached a crisis point in 1580, and Murad sent Safiye in exile to the Old Palace.
+She lived there for some years before Nurbanu's death, but Murad brought her back sometime after his mother's death in December 1583.